 About our banking sector

-Despite the New Zealand financial system being dominated by banks, our banking sector is quite small by international standards.
-In March 2022, banks had total assets of just over $667 billion NZD.
-This is around 188% of our Gross Domestic Product (GDP) and is at the lower end of the range for OECD countries.
+Although the New Zealand financial system is dominated by banks, our banking sector is quite small by international standards.
+In September 2024, registered banks had total assets of just under $715 billion NZD.
+This represents around 175% as a share of our Gross Domestic Product (GDP), which is at the lower end of the range for OECD countries.

 The assets of four Australian-owned banks

-The New Zealand subsidiaries of the four large Australian-owned banks (ANZ, ASB, BNZ and Westpac) have total assets of between 11% and 17% of their parent group’s total assets.
+The New Zealand subsidiaries of the four large Australian-owned banks (ANZ, ASB, BNZ and Westpac) have total assets of around 10% to 15% of their parent group’s total assets.
 These four banks all have high credit ratings by international standards.

 Credit ratings of New Zealand banks